ziyunliu4444/osu2mir/README.md

 ## Contributing

-We aim to build a community where beatmap creators and MIR researchers develop and expand tools together to support various needs.
+Join us to build a community where beatmap creators and MIR researchers develop and expand tools together to support various needs!

 Discord: https://discord.gg/hYM3NkTzAW